metrorailings/OwlBlog/content/posts/week-11-insights.md

 Bootlegs and play actions throws down the middle seem to be bringing the best out of Lock.

 T-E twists seem to bedevil Miami's offensive line.

+Fitzmagic almost singlehandedly responsible for tying this game up.

 ***